georgepapagapitos/habits-api/README.md

 # Habits - API

-ØA RESTful API for the Habits application built with Node.js, Express, TypeScript, and MongoDB.
+A RESTful API for the Habits application built with Node.js, Express, TypeScript, and MongoDB.

 ## Features